Media bias in the United States: History

-In 2016, according to Gottfried and Shearer, "62 percent of US adults get news on social media," with Facebook being the dominant social media site.
-Again, this seemed to be a major contributor to the presidential election of Donald Trump.
+In 2016, according to Gottfried and Shearer 62 percent of American adults "get news on social media", with Facebook being the dominant social media site.
+Thus seemed to be a major contributor to the presidential election of Trump.
 According to an article in the Journal of Economic Perspectives, "many people who see fake news stories report that they believe them".
-Trump himself before, during, and after his presidency had and has a highly contentious relationship with the news media, repeatedly referring to them as the "fake news media" and "the enemy of the people," at the same time praising far-right pro-Trump fringe outlets.
-Trump has regularly lied and promoted conspiracy theories during his presidency.
+Trump himself had and has a highly contentious relationship with the news media before, during, and after his presidency, repeatedly referring to them as the "fake news media" and "the enemy of the people", at the same time praising fringe, far-right and pro-Trump outlets.
+Conversely, Trump regularly lied and promoted conspiracy theories during and after his presidency.